Posted on 11/10/2018 in Men's Artistic

-Thanks to continuing support from a private individual, Gold Coast bronze medallist Kelvin Cham and Ellie Russell (pictured) are among 18 talented young athletes from eleven sports to receive awards from the PHM Scholarship Support Fund for 2019.
+Thanks to continuing support from a private individual, Gold Coast bronze medallist Kelvin Cham and Ellie Russell (pictured) are among 18 talented young athletes from eleven sports to receive awards from the PHM Athlete Support Fund for 2019.
 Kelvin from City of Glasgow Gymnastics Club won bronze in the Gold Coast in the men’s artistic gymnastics team event and Ellie Russell (West Lothian Artistic Gymnastics Club) was part of the women’s team which placed fifth.

 2018 has shown just how Scotland’s athletes can inspire young people through their performances, but breaking through to senior international level is tough and the costs of training and competition mean athletes can struggle to reach their full potential.
 This support will allow the gymnasts and their families to prepare for life as a professional athlete where their primary focus is on achieving their potential.

 Established in 2012, the fund provides awards of up to £1,000 to athletes under the age of 26, to assist with their preparation for significant major events including the Commonwealth Games.
 This year applications were open to all CGS member sports, with Para-Sport athletes also being recognised for the first time.

 Amongst the other athletes set to benefit, are swimmer Scott McLay, Scotland’s most successful Commonwealth Youth Games athlete who won a relay bronze at Gold Coast 2018, Vicky Glover, Scotland’s first female boxer at a Commonwealth Games and Erin Wallace, who competed in Triathlon in Australia.